chialab/dna/docs/manipulating-the-dom.md

 ## Why and how

 Since DNA does not require any Custom Elements polyfill, the [life cycle](./life-cycle) is delegated to the render cycle which uses the `DOM` helper under the hood.
 This helper invokes the life cycle methods for each DOM operation like `appendChild`, `removeChild` etc.
-If you want to manipulate the DOM tree outside of a render cycle, always use `DOM` methods instead of the `Element` prototype:
+If you want to manipulate the DOM tree outside of a render cycle, always use `DOM` methods instead of the `HTMLElement` prototype:

 ```ts
 import { ChildComponent } from './child-component';